 While you could picnic at most spots along the coast in Perth, there’s something pretty special about finding a patch of grass atop Cottesloe beach and having a little glass of vino with some cheese while the sun goes down.

 Another suburb, another epic view of the Swan River.
 Heathcote Reserve is also especially good if you’ve got rugrats to entertain thanks to the playground.
 But even if you don’t have any kids (and don’t want to spend your day listening to them), walk just a little further and find yourself a sunny spot of grass overlooking the river.

 John Forrest National Park

 About 40 minutes east of Perth, John Forrest National Park is home to a couple of pretty impressive waterfalls and plenty of rock pools.
-There is a main picnic area with tables and BBQs, but may we recommend strolling a little further and finding yourself a secluded spot to really make the most of the park?
-Thank us later.
+There is the main picnic area with tables and BBQs, but we recommend strolling a little further and finding yourself a secluded spot to really make the most of the park.

 There’s something about the Matilda Bay foreshore that makes you want to crack open a bottle of Aperol and some prosecco and spritz the afternoon away, or is that just me?
 In the name of drinking responsibly, you should probably also pack a picnic.

 Part of the Darling Ranges, Lesmurdie Falls is a pretty speccy spot for a picnic.
 It’s a short walk to the viewing platform at the top of the falls where you can see all the way out to Rottnest on a clear day (just remember to wear your walking shoes unless you’ve got very rugged feet).
 Once you’ve had a stroll it’s time to decide where to unpack that picnic.
 There’s a picnic area with BBQs, but we think you should find a secret spot and really relax for a while.